Phosphorus triiodide

 Phosphorus triiodide (PI3) is an inorganic compound with the formula PI3.
-A red solid, it is a common misconception that PI3 is too unstable to be stored; it is, in fact, commercially available.
-It is widely used in organic chemistry for converting alcohols to alkyl iodides.
-It is also a powerful reducing agent.
-Note that phosphorus also forms a lower iodide, P2I4, but the existence of PI5 is doubtful at room temperature.
+A red solid, it is too unstable to be stored for long periods of time; it is, nevertheless, commercially available.
+It is widely used in organic chemistry for converting alcohols to alkyl iodides and also serves as a powerful reducing agent.

 Properties

-PI3 has a low dipole moment in carbon disulfide solution, because the P-I bond has almost no dipole.
+Although PI3 is a pyramidal molecule, it has only a small molecular dipole because each P-I bond has almost no bond dipole moment.
 The P-I bond is also weak; PI3 is much less stable than PBr3 and PCl3, with a standard enthalpy of formation for PI3 of only −46 kJ/ mol (solid).
 The phosphorus atom has an NMR chemical shift of 178 ppm (downfield of H3PO4).

 Reactions

 Phosphorus triiodide reacts vigorously with water, producing phosphorous acid (H3PO3) and hydroiodic acid (HI), along with smaller amounts of phosphine and various P-P-containing compounds.
 Alcohols likewise form alkyl iodides, this providing the main use for PI3.

 PI3 is also a powerful reducing agent and deoxygenating agent.
 It reduces sulfoxides to sulfides, even at −78 °C. Meanwhile, heating a 1-iodobutane solution of PI3 with red phosphorus causes reduction to P2I4.